 First Birthday Party

-1st Birthday themes can focus on the #1 or characters that are popular with young children, such as Yo Gabba Gabba and Sesame Street.
-A favorite toy, such as a doll, teddy bear, or truck, may also inspire a fun party theme.
+1st Birthday themes can focus on the #1 or characters that are popular with young children.
+A favorite toy, such as a doll, teddy bear, or truck, can also inspire a fun party theme.
 Visit our sister site First Birthday Fun for dozens of first birthday party theme ideas, including birthday princess, animal jungle, barnyard, construction and more.

 The best locations for first birthday parties are places your child is familiar and comfortable with, such as your home, a friend’s or relative’s home, or a playground your child frequently visits.
 Keep the party short (1-2 hours) and plan for a time of day when your child is usually at his best.
 Morning parties work well for many young children.